Cal Raleigh: Personal life

 Many of Raleigh's relatives also play baseball.
 His father, Todd Raleigh, coached college baseball for the Western Carolina Catamounts and Tennessee Volunteers and was a catcher for Western Carolina from 1988 to 1991.
 Raleigh's younger brother Todd Jr., nicknamed "T," is, like Cal, a switch-hitting catcher.
 Todd Jr. served as the catcher for Cal in the 2025 Home Run Derby.
-Raleigh's uncle Matt was a minor league infielder from 1992 to 2000 after playing alongside Todd at Western Carolina.
-Raleigh's cousin and Matt's son, Brody, is an outfielder at Western Carolina.
-Raleigh has other siblings.
+Raleigh's uncle Matt was a minor league infielder and coach after playing alongside Todd at Western Carolina.
+Raleigh's cousin and Matt's son, Brody, is an outfielder at Western Carolina and won the 2016 Little League World Series.
+Raleigh has two other siblings.

 Raleigh's Big Dumper nickname, referring to his large butt, was popularized by former teammate Jarred Kelenic, who started using it in 2020 and tweeted it in 2021 when Raleigh was promoted to the Mariners.
-Raleigh's mother said she thinks the nickname "stinks" but appreciates fans' support for her son.
+Raleigh's mother said she thinks the nickname "stinks" but appreciates fans' support for him.

 As a child, Raleigh rooted for Jason Varitek and the Boston Red Sox.

 Raleigh attended Catholic schools in Knoxville, Tennessee growing up, including Sacred Heart Catholic School before high school.
 He earned his degree in business entrepreneurship from FSU in December 2020.

 On June 13, 2024, Raleigh had his head shaved by Mariner Hall of Famer Jay Buhner as part of the team's "Buhner Buzz Cut" promotion.